wolfeidau/wolfeidau_site/content/post/2015-05-06-github-security.md

 Having worked with [Github](https://github.com) for the last six years, commercially for the last three I thought I would do a post on security, or more specifically, protecting your projects, and the ones you work on for others, this may be friends, or it could be a company.
 Either way the aim of this post is to encourage you to review the security of your account.

+## Two Factor Authentication

+As soon as you start build things in Github for other people I recommend you enable two factor authentication, the process is pretty straight forward and services such as [Authy](https://www.authy.com/) and [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) make this even easier.

 ## SSH Keys

 Firstly please go to your [Github SSH Keys Page](https://github.com/settings/ssh) and take a look at the number of SSH keys you have, either you can click the link or login to your Github account and select the settings icon in the top right hand corner.